karakeep-app/karakeep/docs/versioned_docs/version-v0.29.0/07-development/01-setup.md

     i.e. running just `expo run:android` will not update the bundleIdentifier/package
     - verbose: `pnpm --filter mobile expo prebuild --no-install --clean`
       or
     - alias: `pnpm --filter mobile clean:prebuild`
   - why would I want to change the bundleIdentifier/package?
     - so you can install `dev` variant, to try out your own build alongside your "production" karakeep app without uninstalling it
-    - you need to inject the env var`APP_VARIANT=development`
+    - you need to inject the env var `APP_VARIANT=development`
       - verbose: `APP_VARIANT=development pnpm --filter mobile expo prebuild --no-install --clean`
         or
       - alias: `pnpm --filter mobile clean:prebuild:dev`

+Keep in mind that the app that you install at this point, expects the dev server to be available and accessible.

 **For iOS:**
 - `pnpm ios`